UIUC-iSchool-DataStories/is457_fall2024/week06/lecture06p2.md

 you're already making the viz anyway, this is a great opportunity to talk about some choices you made and if you liked your choices better (hint: you can make use of your Knaflic reading here!)

+**make sure your critique includes the original dataset for at least one of your plots!**

 ---

 ## Some trends